My Favorite Chinese Myths

 But it was not long before the kingdom was invaded by another country and Chun Yufen had to lead the troops to hold out the enemies.
 Unfortunately his troops were defeated and his wife died.
 Chun Yufen was badly hit and he felt very disappointed to himself, so he decided to leave the Kingdom of Pagoda.
 In the end, he was sent home by the atomy.
 As soon as he arrived home, he woke up to realize what had happened was just a dream, which only took him a short time to have.
 There lay the half glass of alcohol on the ground in front of him.
 And there was an ant creeping on one of his feet.
 Looking down from the little creature he found an ant nest in the old pagoda tree.
 "Oh, it must have been the ant nest that I entered and took for that kingdom in my dream." he murmured.

-The story is often used to say that someone is very happy about something not based on reality.
+Of all Chinese myths this one is often used to say that someone is very happy about something not based on reality.
 For an example, someone thought he won a lottery and was very happy about it, but actually he did not win anything.

 General Chinese Myths